knative/docs/docs/serving/app-security/security-guard-about.md

 # About Security-Guard

 Security-Guard provides visibility into the security status of deployed Knative Services, by monitoring the behaviors of user containers and events.
+Security-Guard also supports optional blocking of events and termination of user container instances, all based on behavior.

 ## Security-Guard profile and criteria

-Security-Guard creates a profile of the user container behavior and of event behavior.
+Security-Guard creates a profile of each user container behavior and of each event behavior.
 The behaviors are then compared to a pre-defined criteria.
-If the profile does not meet the criteria, Security-Guard can log alerts, block events, or stop a Service instance, depending on user configurations.
+If the profile does not meet the criteria, Security-Guard can log alerts, block misbehaving events, or stop misbehaving Service instances, depending on user configurations.

 The criteria that a profile is compared to is composed of a set of micro-rules.
 These rules describe expected behaviors for events and user containers, including expected responses.
 You can choose to set micro-rules manually, or use Security-Guard's machine learning feature to automate the creation of micro-rules.

 ## Guardians

 A per-Service set of micro-rules is stored in the Kubernetes system as a `Guardian` object.
-Under Knative, Security-Guard store Guardians ny default using the `guardians.guard.security.knative.dev` CRDs.
+Under Knative, Security-Guard store Guardians using the `guardians.guard.security.knative.dev` CRDs.

 To list all CRD Guardians use: